TiiinaChen/banff/timeline.md

 5. Stay for a night at Jasper ($50)

 ## Day 6
-1. (Day) Whistlers Peak + Jasper Skytram
+1. Activites at Jasper
-2. Lunch at Whistlers Peak
-3. (Optional, 2h) Hike at Valley of the Five Lakes
 4. Stay for a night at Jasper ($50)

 ## Day 7
-1. (3h) Drive to Lake Louise
+1. Drive to Banff
 2. Lunch at Lake Louise
-3. (2h) Drive to Banff
 4. Stay for a night at Banff ($100)

 ## Day 8 (Day 1 + 7)